-In the case of simulated data, we animated the hand model just described in order to produce realistic articulated motions and generate sets of model points, one set for each pose of the model.
-In practice, all of the experiments described below used 15 model points for each hand part, which corresponds to a total of 240 model points, namely, $\boldsymbol{X}{i}^{(p)}$ with $1 \leq i \leq 15$ and $0 \leq p \leq 15$ .
+In the case of simulated data, we animated this model in order to produce realistic articulated motions and to generate sets of model points, one set for each pose of the model.
+In practice, all the experiments described below used 15 model points for each hand part which corresponds to a total of 240 model points namely $\mathbf{X}{i}^{(p)}$ with $1 \leq i \leq 15$ and $0 \leq p \leq 15$.

-Fig. 6. (a) The ground truth of the simulated poses and the simulated data (inliers and outliers). (b) A correct registration result. (c) ECMPR failed to correctly estimate all of the kinematic parameters due to an improper initialization of the covariance matrix.
+Figure 6: Top row: the ground-truth of the simulated poses and the simulated data (inliers and outliers).
+Milddle row: a correct registration result.
+Bottom row: ECMPR failed to correctly estimate all the kinematic parameters due to an improper initialization of the covariance matrix.

-In order to simulate realistic observations, we added Gaussian noise to the surface points.
-The standard deviation of the noise was 10 percent of the size of the bounding box of the data set.
+In order to simulate realistic observations we added Gaussian noise to the surface points.
+The standard deviation of the noise was 10% of the size of the bounding box of the data set.
 We also added outliers drawn from a uniform distribution defined over the volume occupied by the working space of the hand.
-In all of these simulations, the data sets contain 30 percent of outliers, i.e., there are 240 model points, 240 inliers, and 72 outliers.
+In all these simulations the data sets contain 30% of outliers, i.e., there are 240 model points, 240 inliers and 72 outliers.

-Figs. 6 and 7 show two experiments performed with simulated hand motions.
-Each one of these simulated data (a) contains a sequence of 120 articulated poses.
-We applied our registration method to these sequences, estimated the kinematic parameters, and compared them with the ground truth.
+Fig. 6 and Fig. 8 show two experiments performed with simulated hand motions.
+Each one of these simulated data (top rows) contains a sequence of 120 articulated poses.
+We applied our registration method to these sequences, we estimated the kinematic parameters, and we compared them with the ground truth.
 ECMPR-articulated is applied in parallel to the five kinematic chains.
 First, ECMPR-rigid registers the root part (the hand palm) common to all the chains.
 Second, ECMPR-rigid is applied to the first phalanx of the index, middle, ring, and baby fingers.
 Third, it is applied to the second phalanx, etc.

-Fig. 6 shows a sequence of simulated poses (a) and the results obtained with our algorithm ((b) and (c)).
-When starting with a large covariance, ECMPR correctly estimated the articulated poses of the simulated hand (b).
-Starting with small covariances is equivalent to considering the data points that are in the neighborhood of the model points and to disregarding data points that are farther away from the

-Fig. 7.
-Another simulated sequence and the result of ECMPR.
+Fig. 6 shows a sequence of simulated poses (top row) and the results obtained with our algorithm (middle and bottom rows).
+When starting with a large covariance, ECMPR correctly estimated the articulated poses of the simulated hand (middle row).
+Starting with small covariances is equivalent to consider the data points that are in the neighbourhood of the model points and to disregard data points that are farther away from the current model point positions.
+In this case the trajectory of the thumb has been correctly estimated but the other four fingers failed to bend (bottom row).
+Notice, however, that in both cases the tracker has been able to "catch up" with these finger motions and to reduce the discrepancy between the estimated trajectories of the first and second phalanges of the index finger are shown on Fig. 7.
+Fig. 8 shows another experiment on a different simulated sequence.

-Fig. 8. (a) Simulated trajectories of two angular joints associated with the first and second phalanges of the index finger. (b) Good estimation of these angle values. (c) Bad estimation of the angle values due to improper initialization of the covariance matrix in ECMPR.
-These trajectories correspond to the examples shown in Fig. 6. (a) Ground-truth parameters. (b) Correct parameter estimation. (c) Incorrect parameter estimation.
+Figure 7: (a) Simulated trajectories of two angular joints associated with the first and second phalanges of the index finger. (b) Good estimation of these angle values. (c) Bad estimation of the angle values due to improper initialisation of the covariance matrix in ECMPR.
+These trajectories correspond to the examples shown in Fig. 6.